THE SWISS HGU-2

 In this case it could be assumed that the HGU-2 were provided to CH F-5 pilots during the aircraft evaluation or while attending the air combat training which took place at the USAF 425th Tactical Fighter Training Squadron, Williams AFB, Arizona.

-The below still from a Swiss TV broadcast filmed in 1982 shows the DH-151BAMF-1 helmet of a Swiss F-5E pilot sporting a USAF 527th "aggressor" squadron sticker.
+The below still from a Swiss TV broadcast filmed in 1982 shows the DH-151BAMF-1 helmet of a Swiss (? see below) F-5E pilot sporting an Alcombury (GB) USAF 527th "aggressor" squadron sticker.